What is home hardening?

 Why should I harden my home?

-In wildfires, 60-90% of home loss is due to embers.
-Embers can originate from an approaching wildfre or small parts of nearby burning vegetation and construction materials (e.g., an adjacent structure or ADU, storage shed, wood pile).
+During wildfires, 60-90% of home loss is due to embers.
+Embers can originate from an approaching wildfire or small parts of nearby burning vegetation and construction materials (e.g., an adjacent structure or ADU, storage shed, wood pile).
 Embers can ignite a home directly if they enter an attic through a vent.
-They can ignite a home indirectly by igniting a mulch bed or vegetation located close to a home.
+They can ignite a home indirectly by landing in a mulch bed or vegetation located close to the home.
 Reducing the vulnerability of homes to ember ignition will increase the chance of homes and neighborhoods surviving a wildfire.

 Where do I start?